RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

     - 1101
     - 1104-1109
 - The `Scene2D` constructor for some reason disables the background scrolling for the first map of `Void of Bones`.
 This was added late during development judging by the prototypes.
+- The sidescroller camera has some leftover code from either earlier games or the early production of this game.
+There's an unused camera state and some code that can never run due to the conditions not being met.
 - The Mode7 camera has 3 unused states for a free-cam like mode.
 These were used in the early prototypes.

 ### Actors